RSRCsupport/AllenCoralAtlas/README.md

  ([see details here](https://cloud.google.com/compute/docs/quickstart-linux) and [here](https://cloud.google.com/compute/docs/instances/create-start-instance)).
 For a more general documentation about virtual machines (see [this](https://cloud.google.com/compute/docs/instances/)).
-Figure below show the sequence from creating to start a VM.
+Figure below show a summarized sequence from creating to starting a VM.

  ![FlowchartVM](https://github.com/RSRCsupport/AllenCoralAtlas/blob/master/FlowChartVM.png)

- Due to the amount of data to be mosaicked and my experience using the HPC for running the code, the VM should have minimum 64 vCPU, 240 GB memory but the higher computer power the better, be of course mindful to turn off your virtual machine when not in use to avoid being extra charged :sob:.
+ Due to the amount of data to be mosaicked and my experience using the HPC for running the codes, the VM should have minimum 64 vCPU, 240 GB memory but the higher computer power the better, be of course mindful to turn off your VM when not in use to avoid being extra charged :sob:.
 Storage may also be needed within the VM if data needs to be moved from the Vulcan bucket to the VM's home directory (1 TB can be enough for Fiji data for example).
-You can use [Cloud Storage FUSE](https://cloud.google.com/storage/docs/gcs-fuse) to mount google cloud buckets into the VM as well, however this system has much higher latency than working within the VM and can be your script slower
+You can use [Cloud Storage FUSE](https://cloud.google.com/storage/docs/gcs-fuse) to mount google cloud buckets into the VM as well, however this system has much higher latency than working within the VM and can make your scripts slower.

  Once the VM is started you will see a Linux terminal like the one below.

  ![VMTerminal](https://github.com/RSRCsupport/AllenCoralAtlas/blob/master/VMlinuxterm.png)

- In the terminal type these lines of code one by one to install [miniconda](https://conda.io/en/latest/miniconda.html) (compact [Anaconda](https://www.anaconda.com/) version) that enables to easily install libraries needed for the scripts to work.
+ In the terminal type these lines of code one by one to install [miniconda](https://conda.io/en/latest/miniconda.html) (compacted [Anaconda](https://www.anaconda.com/) version) that enables to easily install libraries needed for the scripts to work.

  ````